Structural Safety and Service Life of Concrete Structures

-We provide advice, consultancy, training, and develop guidance to help organisations manage risks to the safety and service life of structures.
-We can also help solicitors and insurers with independent and objective opinion by acting as an expert witness.
+MPW R&R provides advice, consultancy, training, and develop guidance to help organisations manage risks to the safety and service life of concrete structures.
+We can also help solicitors, insurers and loss adjusters with independent and objective opinion by acting as an expert witness.

 This raises the questions: ‘How can organisations identify and assess what the risks are, how will they affect the structure and what needs to be done and when?